rganin/magelight/README.md

 Magelight
 =========

-Magelight is a lightweight MVC framework inspired by [Magento](http://magentocommerce.com) written ground-up in PHP 5.4.
+Magelight is a lightweight MVC framework inspired by [Magento](http://magentocommerce.com) written ground-up for PHP 7

 Framework features
 ---------